SpenceKonde/megaTinyCore/README.md

 # Known Compiler Bugs
 * Sometimes a sketch which is too big to fit will, instead of generating a message saying that, result in the error: 'relocation truncated to fit: R_AVR_13_PCREL against symbol tablejump2'

+# Buying ATtiny megaAVR breakout boards
+I am planning to introduce breakout boards based on the megaAVR ATtiny parts to my Tindie store in mid-late July.